saulpila/DickeModel.jl/docs/src/UPOsExamples.md

 scarring they produce [Pilatowsky2021NatCommun](@cite).

-## The fundamental families of periodic orbits.
+## The fundamental families of periodic orbits
 In Ref.
 [Pilatowsky2020](@cite), it was shown that two families of periodic orbits emanate from the normal modes of the ground state configuration of the classical Dicke model.
 These families are called family ``\mathcal{A}`` and family ``\mathcal{B}``.
 They